Xuanwang Temple: Protected structures

 On 21 October 2010, the Miaoli County Government protected two structures within Xuanwang Temple:

 Jingshengting

 Jingshengting (敬聖亭 (Jìngshèngtíng)) is a sandstone furnace to burn joss paper.
 The structure is approximately three meters tall composed of a foundation, a hole for joss paper, and a shrine to Cangjie on top.
-This type of structure is known as a "cherish words tower" (惜字塔) which were built because in the past, people considered it a privilege to be educated.
+This type of structure is known as a "cherish words tower" (惜字塔, xi zi ta) which were built because in the past, people considered it a privilege to be educated.

 Tudigong shrine

 The Tudigong shrine is located directly adjacent to Jingshengting.
 It is a small, rectangular shrine also carved out of sandstone.
 Inside, a stone table is placed engraved with "Fu De Zheng Shen", a formal honorary title for Tudigong.